smllb/Battlefield1-Tool/README.md

  * AutoSpot - For each click, a Q will be spammed for a few seconds so the enemies can be spotted easily.
  * DropDoubleHeal - After pressing 3, AHK will spam 4 so both healings will go to the floor at the same time.

-PageDown key will hold space (if you die just press it instead of holding space everytime) Also Dr.Strange screaming image in the GUI(why not?)
+PageDown key will hold space (if you die just press it instead of holding space everytime)<br>
+Also Dr.Strange screaming image in the GUI(why not?)